shefalishr95/Interactive-Geospatial-Disaster-Visualizations/README.md

 ## Contributions

+This project was completed by a team of 5 members.
 All team members contributed equally to all stages of this project.
 The team unanimously approves the work presented in this GitHub repository, including this contribution statement.